 - You can swap pet builds whenever you want to.
 Ferocity to Tenacity to Cunning when you need it, then back again.
 At will.

 - Ferocity is for DPS pets.
 They can tank a couple of mobs just fine, but their main job is damage.
 Generally, in raids, your pet will be Ferocity.
-Past level 60 or so they don’t hold aggro as well as they do at earlier levels, but your skills should be such that this won’t matter.
+As you go up in levels they don’t hold aggro as well as they do at earlier levels, but your skills should be such that this won’t matter.
 Much.

 - Tenacity is the build that your tanking pets will have.
 These pets will keep the attentions of several mobs, and survive, while you burn them down.
 A few Hunters even tank dungeons with these pets and then make the boss into a pet, such as with King Dred.